TheOdinProject/curriculum/web_development_101/project_html_css.md

 ### Option 2: rawgit

 [Rawgit.com](https://rawgit.com) is another option for viewing github projects online.
-It is simpler and quicker, but less permanent and likely less reliable than gh-pages, and you don't get the benefit of a nice personalized URL.
+It is simpler and quicker, but less permanent, likely less reliable than gh-pages, and you don't get the benefit of a nice personalized URL.
 That said, for just quickly sending someone a preview of something you aren't ready to officially publish, it works great.

 - go to the website: [Rawgit.com](https://rawgit.com)
 - paste in the url to the main html file from your github repo (probably `index.html`)